smaroukis/japanese_tools/README.md

 # japanese_tools
-Scripts I'm using to automate the process of learning Japanese
+Here are some scripts I'm using to automate learning Japanese.
+Actually it is nothing of the sort (the learning part is far from automatic).
+Rather I'll publish here what I'm using to create, edit and automate things like vocab lists and [Anki](ankisrs.net) decks.
+Check out [maroukis.me/japanese](maroukis.me/japanese) for the tools I'm using, namely Anki, Jisho.org, and Python.